copernicus-mogley/zkav.club/workshops/README.md

 We’re intentionally broad.
 Bring your craft.
 Almost anything useful fits.

 * Technical: tooling, privacy workflows, node ops, dev onboarding, infrastructure, security basics

 * Media and production: recording, editing, livestreaming, captions, archiving, documentation workflows

 * Community skills: facilitation, governance patterns, communication, onboarding, storytelling

 * Creative and experimental: demos, build-with-me sessions, teardown sessions, clinic-style troubleshooting

-If it helps a community do something real, it probably fits.

 ---

 ### How it works

-1. You propose an idea describing what you will teach or explore and what attendees will walk away with
+1. You propose an idea.
+Explain what you will teach or explore and what people will walk away with

    Proposal form → [https://tally.so/r/A7B0MD](https://tally.so/r/A7B0MD)

-2. We shape it together.
+2. We review the idea and shape it together.
 We tighten the scope, clarify outcomes, and design the session for participation

 3. We schedule and promote the session so people can show up

 4. We run a quick test session to check audio, video, and screen sharing

-5. Host it live where your people already are.
+5. You host it live where your people already are, such as a call, livestream, or community space.
 Participation matters: questions, exercises, and discussion

 6. We livestream or record it so the knowledge stays useful after the session